Darrick Martin

-Darrick David Martin (born March 6, 1971) is an American basketball coach, most recently head coach for the Reno Bighorns of the NBA G League.
-He played basketball for more than a decade, shuttling between the Continental Basketball Association (CBA), where he won the 2003 CBA Playoffs MVP, and the NBA.
+Darrick David Martin (born March 6, 1971) is an American former professional basketball player in the National Basketball Association (NBA).
+He played college basketball for the UCLA Bruins.
+Martin played professionally for over a decade, shuttling between NBA and the Continental Basketball Association (CBA), where he won the 2003 CBA Playoffs MVP.
 In 2003, he even played for the Harlem Globetrotters.
 He then went on to play for the Los Angeles Lightning of the Independent Basketball Association (IBL).
-He was named the head coach of Reno in June 2016.
+He was named the head coach of the Reno Bighorns of the NBA G League in 2016.

 High school honors and collegiate history

 As a senior at St. Anthony High School, Martin was a Parade First-Team All-American and named to the McDonald's High School All-American team.

-Martin received a full scholarship from UCLA and played on a Bruins squad with future NBA players Don MacLean, Tracy Murray and Mitchell Butler.
-As a quick point guard, he completed his college career at UCLA in 1992 ranked second in school history in both assists (636) and steals (179) behind Jerome "Pooh" Richardson.
-His career assists total placed him fourth on the Pacific-10 Conference's all-time list.
-Darrick averaged 9.3 points and 4.9 assists in his four years at UCLA.
+Martin received a full scholarship from the University of California, Los Angeles, and played on a Bruins squad with future NBA players Don MacLean, Tracy Murray and Mitchell Butler.
+As a quick point guard, he completed his college career at UCLA in 1992 ranked second in school history in both assists (636) and steals (179) behind Pooh Richardson.
+Martin's career assists total placed him fourth on the Pacific-10 Conference's all-time list.
+He averaged 9.3 points and 4.9 assists in his four years at UCLA.
 As a junior, he averaged a career-high 11.6 points and 6.8 assists, and his assists average was the best in the Pac-10 and the 16th highest in the country.
-His single-season high of 217 assists was second all-time at UCLA to Jerome "Pooh" Richardson's 236.
+His single-season high of 217 assists was second all-time at UCLA to Richardson's 236.